2006 Asian Games opening ceremony: Main event

-The show tells about a man called the "Seeker" who was born and live in the nation of Qatar, where people of the desert and the people of the sea dwells together.
-The people of the desert are experts in poetry, while the people of the sea are experts in fishing for pearls named "tears of the moon".
-As a boy, he dreamed of following a falcon that leads him up to a tower and finds an Astrolabe, an instrument used to make astronomical measurements.
-When the boy grew up into a young man, he left behind his family and his love, and began his adventure in a pearling boat, searching for pearls which locals called 'tears of the moon" with a few pearl divers from his homeland, guided only by the stars and his astrolabe.
-One day, he encountered a fierce storm at sea that overturned the pearling boats of the pearl divers that followed him.
-Most of them are lost, either drowned or engulfed by strange creatures and never return to their families.
-He later also encountered a terrifying and colossal half-human half-amphibian sea Jinn named Abu Darya (meaning in Arabic "Lord of the Sea"), who threatened to destroy his ship and devour him.
+The artistic segment revolved around a man known as the "Seeker" who was born and lived in the nation of Qatar, where the people of the desert and the people of the sea lived harmoniously together.
+The people of the desert are experts in poetry while the people of the sea are experts in fishing for pearls named "tears of the moon".
+As a boy, he dreamed of following a falcon that leads him up to a tower and finds an astrolabe, an instrument used to make astronomical measurements.
+When the boy grew up into a young man, he left behind his family and his love before he proceeded to begin his adventure in a pearling boat, searching for pearls with a few pearl divers from his homeland, guided only by the stars and his astrolabe.
+One day, he encountered a fierce storm at sea that overturned the pearling boats of the pearl divers that followed him, causing most of them to get lost and never return to their families.
+He later encountered a terrifying and colossal half-human half-amphibian sea jinn named Abu Darya (meaning in Arabic "Lord of the Sea"), who threatened to destroy his ship and devour him.
 Fortunately, he was rescued by a giant falcon who defeated the jinn, landing him on safe ground where he continued his path to Asia and discovered its colourful history and cultures.
 The Angkor Wat, the Taj Mahal, the Temple of Heaven and Borobudur were among the important landmarks he passed.
-The Seeker was also treated to a multicultural presentation that displayed the cultures of different Asian regions such as Chinese, Japanese, Indian, Indonesian, Kazakh and Thai culture.
-Many people in the continent came to greet him, sent him gifts such as gold, silk, spices and incense.
-Meanwhile, back at the seeker's homeland, his love was in despair, waiting for his arrival.
+The Seeker was also treated to a multicultural presentation that displayed the cultures of different Asian countries such as China, Japan, India, Indonesia, Kazakhstan and Thailand.
+Many people in the continent came to greet him, sending him gifts such as gold, silk, spices and incense.
+Meanwhile, back at the Seeker’s homeland, his love was in despair, waiting for his arrival.
 With his Asian brothers helping him in his way back to his homeland, the Seeker safely made it back to his love, and invited all of Asia to celebrate their wedding as guests.
-To honour his guests, the Seeker presented them horsemen performance.
+To honour his guests, the Seeker presented them a troupe of horsemen that put on a special performance.
 Years later, the Seeker had a son.
-He showed him the Arab world's contributions to modern science in the past, the present and the future, Qatar's natural resources and its vision for the future.
+He showed him the Arab world's contributions to modern science in the past, the present and the future, Qatar's natural resources and the country’s vision for the future.